I have hot flashes several times a week. How can I manage them without taking medication?

-- Practice slow, deep breathing — known as paced respiration — when you feel a hot flash coming on.
+- Slow, deep breathing — known as paced respiration — when you feel a hot flash coming on

-- Participate in relaxation exercises, such as yoga or meditation.
+- Regular practice of relaxation exercises, such as yoga or mindfulness meditation

-- Consider acupuncture, a traditional Chinese medicine practice that involves inserting thin needles through your skin.
+- Acupuncture, a traditional Chinese medicine practice that involves inserting thin needles through your skin

-- Try hypnosis, a mind-body therapy that brings about deep relaxation and heightened focus.
+- Hypnosis, a mind-body therapy that brings about deep relaxation and heightened focus

 Paced respiration and relaxation exercises work best with proper instruction.
 Ask your doctor for recommendations on where to learn more.

 Studies on acupuncture have had mixed results.
 In some studies, acupuncture improved hot flashes, and in others, no benefit was noted.
-Acupuncture has very few side effects or risks when performed by a trained acupuncturist and may be beneficial to some women.
+Acupuncture has few side effects or risks when performed by a trained acupuncturist and may benefit some women.
 More research is needed, though.

 Hypnosis — useful for managing medical conditions such as pain, anxiety and insomnia — may relieve hot flashes by reducing anxiety and stress.
-Preliminary research shows that hypnosis successfully relieved hot flashes in women with breast cancer by reducing the number of hot flashes experienced each day.
-Research into this potential treatment for hot flashes continues.
+Preliminary studies provide limited but promising evidence that hypnosis may work to relieve hot flashes.
+Research into this potential therapy continues.

 Shannon K. Laughlin-Tommaso, M.D.

 - AskMayoExpert.
-Hot flash management using alternatives to estrogen.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Hot flashes.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.